MailTape/MailTape-v1/_posts/2019-09-01-Maria-Chiara-Argiro.md

 track7_color: bliss
 episode_URL: 'http://mailta.pe/369/maria-chiara-argiro/'
 ---
-<p id="introduction"> This morning we welcome London-based saxophonist and composer, [Camilla George](http://camillageorge.com/), to select three Sunday morning tunes that include some of her inspirations and collaborations.
+<p id="introduction">Welcome back to another season of MailTape!
+This morning we welcome London-based pianist and composer, [Maria Chiara Argirò](https://www.mariachiaramusic.com/), to kick things off again with her three Sunday morning tunes.
 <br><br>
-Born in Nigeria, Camilla George studied at Trinity College of Music and emerged from the influential Tomorrow’s Warriors and Jazz Jamaica bands to a Mobo nomination in 2013.
-Her tutors have included fellow saxophonists Jean Toussaint, Tony Kofi, Julian Siegel, Christian Brewer and Martin Speake.
+Maria blends classical music, folk traditions and electronic music with her own approach to harmony and melody.
+Her most recent venture into electronic genres has helped create more expansive soundscapes which can be heard in her upcoming album [Hidden Seas](https://mariachiaramusic.bandcamp.com/album/hidden-seas) (to be released on 27th September).
 </p>

 # Maria Chiara Argirò's selection